Civil service: United States

-U.S. state and local government entities often have competitive civil service systems that are modeled on the national system, in varying degrees.

 As of January 2007, the federal government, excluding the Postal Service, employed about 1.8 million civilian workers.
 The federal government is the nation's single largest employer, although it employs only about 12% of all government employees, compared to 24% at the state level and 63% at the local level.
 Although most federal agencies are based in the Washington, D.C. region, only about 16% (or about 284,000) of the federal government workforce is employed in this region.
 As of 2014, there are currently 15 federal executive branch agencies and hundreds of subagencies.

+In the early 20th century, most cities in the US had a spoils system.
+Over the next few decades, the spoils system was replaced with a civil service system.
+U.S. state and local government entities often have competitive civil service systems that are modeled on the national system, in varying degrees.

 Asia

 Brunei

 The Civil Service (Perkhidmatan Awam) of Brunei.
 The role of the civil service is as the government's administrative machinery to uphold the supreme authority of His Majesty the Sultan and Yang Di-Pertuan of Brunei Darussalam, uphold the National Philosophy – MIB, Melayu Islam Beraja, ensure the development of the country and ensure the welfare of the people as well as its traditional role as the peacekeeper, law enforcer, regulator and service providers.
 However, the adjudication system is separate from the civil service to maintain its independence and impartiality.